This page is a reference to the Lucid V2 language.

 struct color { r[8], g[8], b[8] }

-sig aFewColors[16]<color>
+sig a_few_colors[16]<color>

-A component of aFewColors could be accessed like aFewColors[9].r.
-To get the least significant bit of green for index 2 we could use aFewColors[2].g[0]
+A component of a_few_colors could be accessed like a_few_colors[9].r.
+To get the least significant bit of green for index 2 we could use a_few_colors[2].g[0]

 Arrays